oppia/oppia-web-developer-docs/Make-a-pull-request.md

 ## Step 4: Create a pull request

-Once you have pushed your changes to your GitHub fork, you can create a pull request.
-Follow these steps:
+Once your feature is ready, you can open a pull request (PR)!

-1. Go to your fork on GitHub.
-2. Click the "Pull requests" tab, then click the "New pull request" button.
-3. Ensure that the base repository is `oppia/oppia` and that the base branch is `develop`.
-4. Select the compare branch (your feature branch).
-5. Add a descriptive title and detailed description for your pull request.
-6. Click "Create pull request" button to submit your pull request for review.
+Go to your fork on GitHub, select your branch from the dropdown menu, and click "pull request".
+Ensure that the base repository is oppia/oppia and that the base branch is develop.
+The head repository should be your fork, and the head branch should be your branch.
+If you don't see the repository, click the link to compare across forks.
+On this page, you can also see your commits and your changes.

 ### Detailed Instructions